Adityasharma081003/Adityasharma081003/README.md

 📈 **Projects:**
 - 🏥 **Hospital Management System** – A full-stack hospital management system built using Java, React, and SQL.
-- 🔍 **IPL Score Prediction** – predicting score for a ipl team by analysing previous match score using python
+- 🔍 **IPL Score Prediction** – predicting score for a ipl team by analysing previous match score using python data analysis techniques.

 ## 🌍 Connect with Me
 <p align="center">